 Last but not least, money does not buy happiness.
 Chasing after more money for the sole sake of having more money is not going to make you any happier.
 Likewise, buying newer, bigger and better stuff isn’t going to make you any happier.

-Happiness is something that comes from the connections you have with other people not the amount of money you’re brining home each month.
+Happiness is something that comes from the connections you have with other people not the amount of money you’re bringing home each month.

 If you can remember these basic money principles you can avoid making major financial mistakes and build a life that you love!